kplas1/Assessment-3/journal/journal.md

 <!--- This should be a description of your concept including its context, motivation, or other relevant information you used to decide on this concept. ---> The final concept would be a teddy bear that will be able to be interacted with and is able to answer Yes or No questions.

 What problem do you want to solve?
-I want to solve the problem that people are getting all these new toys but some want a classic toy but doesn't like how it is not that interactive.
+I want to solve the problem that people are getting all these new toys but some want a classic toys but doesn't like how it is not that interactive.
 For example a Teddy bear is and always have been a fun toy but eventually children just set it aside on their drawers or it ends up under the bed.
 Therefore I want to create a bear that won't end up under the bed and will always be fun.

 What relation do you want to form or change?
 What experience do you want to create?
 The experience I want to create is a feeling of your toy being alive which creates happiness.
 I want the users to always have fun when playying with the bear so not only does it feel like a normal bear that is there for your comfort but the user can interact with it in other different ways.